zertovitch/ali_parse/readme.md

 A: The parser was made for recreational purposes.
 For more sophisicated uses, you should use libadalang of course.
 However, ALI_Parse has an advantage: simplicity.
 To build it, you just need an Ada compiler (possibly GNAT).
 That's it!

-## License
+### License

-ALI_Parse is released under the MIT license.
+ALI_Parse is free, open-source and released under the MIT license.
 See the LICENSE file for more info.